Chart Color Schemes

 An assessment of population growth drivers in Coolaroo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the population of Coolaroo is estimated at around 3,424, reflecting a 7.2% increase since the 2021 Census which reported a population of 3,193 people.
-This increase is inferred from AreaSearch's estimation of the resident population at 3,335 following examination of ABS' latest ERP data release in June 2024 and an additional 47 validated new addresses since the Census date.
-The suburb's population density stands at 1,090 persons per square kilometer.
-Coolaroo's growth rate since the census is within 2.7 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 77.0% of overall population gains during recent periods.
-AreaSearch projections for Coolaroo are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted employing weighted aggregation methods.
+The population of Coolaroo is estimated at around 3,424 as of Feb 2026.
+This reflects an increase of 231 people since the 2021 Census, which reported a population of 3,193 people.
+The change is inferred from AreaSearch's resident population estimate of 3,335 following examination of ABS data released in June 2024 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,090 persons per square kilometer.
+Coolaroo's growth rate of 7.2% since census positions it within 2.7 percentage points of the national average (9.9%).
+Population growth was primarily driven by overseas migration contributing approximately 77.0%.

 Frequently Asked Questions - Population